Nazi-confiscated painting returned to heir of Jewish art historian

 "While the terrible damage caused by Nazi persecution can never be repaired, we hope that the recovery of this painting will deliver at least some small measure of justice," department Superintendent Benjamin Lawsky said at a ceremony at the Museum of Jewish Heritage in Manhattan.

+The five paintings were recovered by the Dallas-based Monuments Men Foundation as a result of tips received by the non-profit organization after last year's release of the movie about art historians in the war called "The Monuments Men."

+All five were in the possession of heirs of Americans who served in Germany during the war.

-"Portrait of a Man," which features a seated bearded man wearing a red and black ensemble, was seized during a Nazi raid of the home of August Liebmann Mayer, Lawsky's office said.
+The New York painting, "Portrait of a Man," features a seated bearded man dressed in red and black.
+It was seized during a Nazi raid of the home of August Liebmann Mayer, Lawsky's office said.

-But after the Germans occupied Paris, the Nazis raided his home there and took his art collection before deporting him to Auschwitz, where he was executed on March 12, 1944, Lawsky's office said.
-Some of the belongings were confiscated by German air force commander Hermann Goering.
+After the Germans occupied Paris, the Nazis raided his home there and took his art collection before deporting him to Auschwitz, where he was executed on March 12, 1944, Lawsky's office said.

-With the aid of the French government, and attorneys for Mayer's daughter, his lone surviving relative, the painting was returned, Lawsky's office said.
+With the aid of the French government, and attorneys for Mayer's daughter, his lone surviving relative, the painting was returned.